Research DatabasePeptide LibraryResearch ToolsPeptides

 Pharmacology fields:

-• Plasma half-life by administration route (IV, subQ, oral)
+• Plasma half-life by route (IV, subq, oral)

 • Tissue distribution and metabolic fate